lsu-ddem/LSU-Pathways-Main/content/project/High School/index.md

 #### Overview:

  This pathway is currently a key part of two major grants from the National Science Foundation and US Department of Education.
 The computing pathway is part of a research partnership with the East Baton Rouge Public School System.
 For more information on BRBYTES please visit <a href="https://www.brbytes.org/" Target="_blank">brbytes.org.</a> For an outline of recommended courses in the computing pathway, please see the
- <a href="../../brochures/ComputingFlowChart.pdf" Target="_blank">Recommended Order of Courses Flyer.</a>
+ <a href="../../brochures/ComputingFlowChart.pdf" Target="_blank">recommended order of courses flyer.</a>

-- <a href="https://www.louisianabelieves.com/docs/default-source/js-graduation-pathways/stem-pathway-brief---computing.pdf?sfvrsn=dfb76718_2" target="_blank"> Computing STEM Pathway Brief </a>
+- <a href="https://www.louisianabelieves.com/docs/default-source/js-graduation-pathways/stem-pathway-brief---computing.pdf?sfvrsn=dfb76718_2" target="_blank"> Computing STEM Pathway brief </a>
 <br>

-- <a href="../../brochures/ComputingStudent.pdf" target="_blank"> Computing Pathway Information for Students </a> (Accessible version <a href= "https://docs.google.com/document/d/1JJTSyKoPFsedH1rCPsFWwTcm299nJUHNEkONB6gNbs0"> here</a>.)
+- <a href="../../brochures/ComputingStudent.pdf" target="_blank"> Computing student information flyer</a>
+- <a href= "https://docs.google.com/document/d/1JJTSyKoPFsedH1rCPsFWwTcm299nJUHNEkONB6gNbs0">Accessible version of Computing student information flyer</a>
 <br>

-- <a href="https://lsupathways.org/news/#computing"> Computing Pathway Curriculum Videos </a>
+- <a href="https://lsupathways.org/news/#computing"> Computing curriculum videos </a>

 #### Core Courses:
 - <a href ="../../syllabi/ICT.pdf" Target ="_blank">Intro to Computational Thinking for STEM </a>